cfpb/design-system/docs/pages/iconography.md

   ### Alignment\r

   The overall position of a circle icon is centered on the cap height of Avenir Next.
-Inside of the circle, icons are centered optically.\r
+Within the circle, the icon is centered optically.\r

-  Outside of the circle, centering the icon often leaves it floating next to Avenir.
-To solve that, we started the grid on the baseline for more horizontal icons.
-Once an icon becomes taller than the cap height of Avenir, then it becomes centered on the cap height.\r
+  The alignment of icons outside of circles depends on the icon height in relation to Avenir Next.
+For more horizontal icons, vertically centering the icon on the cap height of Avenir Next often leaves it floating next to Avenir Next.
+To solve this, we start the grid on the baseline for more horizontal icons.
+For more vertical icons that exceed the cap height of Avenir Next, we center the icon on the cap height. \r

+  \r

   \r